-- Mitsubishi Corporation is said to be creating a new business model as a sogo shosha (a general trading company).
+Mitsubishi Corporation is said to be creating a new business model as a sogo shosha (general trading company).
 How is the company changing?

 In the past, Mitsubishi Corporation's earnings came mainly from businesses centered on providing intermediary services, acting as a selling-buying agent, and extending credit to customers (shosha finance), irrespective of whether those businesses were of a natural resource or non-resource nature.
 Investing was at best complementary to these activities in the sense that it was designed to support expansion in trading.

 Essentially, it was a business model centered on low-risk, low-return businesses.
-However, the company changed things around at the beginning of the 1990s in the face of a tougher business environment.
+However, the company changed things around at the beginning of the 1990s facing a tougher business environment.
 The company purposely reformed its business models, prompted by customer requests to provide more sophisticated services going beyond trade facilitation as an intermediary.

-Nowadays the company makes effective use of the information, experience, insight and other advantages acquired over many years across entire businesses, from upstream to downstream areas, to provide functions and services where they are needed.
+Nowadays the company makes effective use of its information, experience, insight and other advantages acquired over many years across entire businesses, from upstream to downstream areas, to provide functions and services where they are needed.
 For instance, in addition to acting as an intermediary, the company offers supply chain management, including support for helping customers develop more efficient distribution and information systems.
 Mitsubishi Corporation now also offers more sophisticated financial services, not simply trade credit.
-This includes cooperating in the establishment of joint ventures and with corporate acquisitions and assisting with the sale and securitization of real estate.
-Mitsubishi Corporation has also stepped up investing activities as a strategic investor with the aim of increasing dividends and equity in earnings.
-Mitsubishi Corporation also seeks to increase the corporate value of business investees by sending management personnel it has developed to fill key positions in these companies.
+This includes cooperation in the establishment of joint ventures and in corporate acquisitions as well as assistance with the sale and securitization of real estate.
+The company has also stepped up investing activities as a strategic investor with the aim of increasing dividends and equity in earnings.
+Mitsubishi Corporation also seeks to increase the corporate value of business investees by sending management personnel it has developed itself into key positions in these companies.

-In short, Mitsubishi Corporation's business model today is to build value chains -a chain of added value - to increase earnings.
+In short, Mitsubishi Corporation's business model today is to build value chains - chains of added value - to increase earnings.
 The company continues to evolve from a low-risk, low-return intermediary into a global business enterprise that aims to generate higher returns while managing risk.

-In addition to its six Business Groups (Industrial Finance, Logistics & Development; Energy; Metals; Machinery; Chemicals; and Living Essentials), MC has added two new Groups, the Business Service Group and the Global Environment Business Development Group, but four of these groups contributed about 80% of our consolidated net income: the Energy Business Group, the Metals Group, the Machinery Group and the Living Essentials Group.
-Major components of these groups are LNG, coking coal, automobiles, and food, respectively.
-In the LNG market, imports by Japan's electric and gas utilities account for about 40% of global imports.
-And Mitsubishi Corporation is involved with approximately 40% of Japan's LNG imports.
-Currently, we have investments in LNG projects in Brunei, Australia, Malaysia, Oman and elsewhere.
-Furthermore, we have begun new LNG projects, such as in Indonesia and on the Russian island of Sakhalin.
+Mitsubishi Corporation consists of seven Business Groups (Business Service Group, Global Environment & Infrastructure Business Group, Industrial Finance, Logistics & Development Group; Energy Business Group; Metals Group; Machinery Group; Chemicals Group; and Living Essentials Group).
+Major components of the big groups (Energy, Metals, Machinery, Living Essentials) are LNG, coking coal, automobiles, and food business, respectively.
+In the LNG market, imports by Japan's electric and gas utility companies account for about 40% of global imports.
+Mitsubishi Corporation is involved with approximately 40% of Japan's LNG imports.
+Currently, the company has investments in LNG projects in Brunei, Australia, Malaysia, Oman and elsewhere.
+Furthermore, the company has begun new LNG projects, such as in Indonesia and on the Russian island of Sakhalin.
 Coking coal ranks alongside iron ore as a vital raw material for making steel.
-We are working with BHP Billiton Limited, a major natural resources firm, to produce high-grade coking coal in Australia that is used to produce high-quality steel.
+Mitsubishi Corporation is working with BHP Billiton Limited, a major natural resources firm, to produce high-grade coking coal in Australia that is used to produce high-quality steel.
 This coking coal is sold to steelmakers around the world.
-In the automobile market, we have a diverse global business portfolio.
-Our activities include the assembly of vehicles and engines, automobile sales, sales financing and a variety of peripheral activities such as systems development.
-Regarding food, our activities extend from the import of ingredients to food processing, distribution and retailing.
-For decades, we have efficiently supplied food products that meet customer needs, particularly in the Japanese consumer market.
+In the automobile market, the company has a diverse global business portfolio, with activities including the assembly of vehicles and engines, automobile sales, sales financing and a variety of peripheral activities such as systems development.
+Regarding food, activities extend from the import of ingredients to food processing, distribution and retailing.
+For decades, Mitsubishi Corporation has efficiently supplied food products that meet customer needs, particularly in the Japanese consumer market.

 Mitsubishi Corporation's businesses are spread far and wide both in terms of industry and geography.
 The company is therefore exposed to various risks, which include changes in the global economy, and market fluctuations in exchange rates and commodity prices.
 However, the company analyzes and manages risk and return according to risk category for each individual business and project.
 At the same time, it regularly assesses risk for the company as a whole as it allocates management resources to execute business strategy aimed at achieving sustained growth.